 To request an enrollment verification for loan deferment

 Submit an In-School Deferment form with the borrower’s portion completed and signed:

 Private Education Loans

 Although federal student loans cannot be applied to UC San Diego Extension courses and programs, you may be eligible to use private education loans offered by a select group of preferred lenders approved by the University of California.
 These loans can help cover the costs of enrollment fees, certificate fees and required textbooks/materials.

 Eligibility is usually based on your creditworthiness.
 We encourage you to compare lenders by reviewing current interest rates, repayment options, service fees and other details that may be important to you.
-We also encourage you to research loan options offered by your personal bank.
+We also encourage you to research loan options offered by your personal bank or other private lenders.